 It’s a mouthwatering combination of taco flavors with crispy potatoes, and as many toppings as you can pile on.
 Yet it’s not overly heavy – there’s actually equal parts black beans and grassfed beef!

 How To Make this Easy Tater Tot Casserole

 - Saute ground beef, garlic, and onion in an oven safe skillet.

-- Add seasonings, salsa, and black beans.
+- Add seasonings (this Whole 30 Taco Seasoning works great), salsa, and black beans.
 Cook through until warm.